RenewTrack Methodology

 1. Overview

-RenewTrack is a renewable energy deal tracking and analytics platform focused on US grid-scale projects.
-The platform aggregates financing data from multiple authoritative sources, applies standardised calculation methodologies, and provides benchmarking analytics for institutional investors, project finance lenders, and energy sector advisors.
+RenewTrack tracks and analyses US grid-scale renewable energy project financings.
+The platform aggregates data from government registries, commercial databases (PitchBook, DealScan, Preqin), and corporate disclosures, then applies standardized calculation methodologies to produce benchmarking analytics for institutional investors, project finance lenders, and energy sector advisors.

-This document describes the calculation methodologies, data quality standards, and modelling assumptions used throughout the platform.
-It covers the cash flow waterfall engine, benchmarking calculations, valuation models, and confidence interval methodology.
-All financial calculations follow industry-standard project finance conventions used by US infrastructure funds and development finance institutions.
+This document covers the cash flow waterfall engine, benchmarking calculations, valuation models (FCFF, FCFE, APV), and confidence interval methodology.
+All financial calculations follow project finance conventions used by US infrastructure funds and development finance institutions; formulas, assumptions, and limitations are documented inline.

 2. Data Sources & Quality